"Bard Core granted us an oasis of inspiration, source of energy to teach,

 –Teacher, Steinmetz High School (CPS) , Chicago

 “Bard Core Curriculum: Reading into Shakespeare” each year introduces a class of Chicago Public high school English, Special Education, and ESL teachers over the course of the summer and academic year to drama-based strategies for engaging students—including struggling and reluctant readers, and English language learners—with Shakespeare and other challenging texts.
-Having served 221 teachers in nearly 70 high schools across the city, the 2014-15 school year marks Bard Core’s eleventh successful year.
+Having served 242 teachers in over 70 high schools across the city, the 2015-16 school year marks Bard Core’s twelfth successful year.

 By using some of the same tools that enable actors to break open Shakespeare’s complex language and capture the emotion, intention and meaning behind the words, teachers learn to authentically engage their students with the text in interactive, creative ways.
-Through the efforts of participating curriculum experts and reading strategists, as well as structured peer-learning and reflection, seminar instruction connects directly to CPS student learning goals and addresses the challenges of practical implementation in the “real-world” classroom settings that teachers experience every day.
+Through the efforts of participating curriculum experts and reading strategists who model skills and facilitat teacher practice and structured peer-learning, seminar instruction connects directly to CPS student learning goals and addresses the challenges of practical implementation in the “real-world” classroom settings that teachers experience every day.

 Teachers who complete Bard Core are invited back each year to participate in a group that teachers themselves dubbed, “Hard Core Bard Core,” our continuing professional development initiative exclusively for Bard Core alumni.
 Hard Core Bard Core provides our teachers unparalleled access to nationally recognized experts in the field, as well as peer-based learning forums that continue to develop their classroom practice.
 Recent Hard Core Bard Core seminars have been led by such literacy leaders as Carol Jago, who served as a member of the national committee reviewing the Common Core State Standards in development, Dr. Kylene Beers, Chris Tovani and Dr. Jeffrey D. Wilhelm—all leading voices in teaching struggling adolescent readers.